ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 Root Node:
 : The unique node whose value is the entire argument.

+Root Node Identifier:
+: The expression `$` which refers to the root node of the argument.

+Current Node Identifier:
+: The expression `@` which refers to the current node in the context of the evaluation of a filter expression (described later).

 Children (of a node):
 : If the node is an array, the nodes of its elements.
   If the node is an object, the nodes of its member values.